Capstone-CSCI4970/CornBot_FrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

+To run application:

+npm install

-To run application: npm install ng serve --port 8081
+ng serve --port 8081

-Note: The application was generating compile time errors about missing types for D3.
-This should have been resolved since rollback to a previous version of Ngx charts, but if the errors occur, run 'npm install @types/d3 --save-dev' to resolve them.
+Note: At one point, ngx charts was causing compilation errors regarding missing types for d3.
+This issue should be fixed with a rollback to a previous ngx chart version, but if you do see these errors, run ‘npm install @types/d3 --save-dev’ to resolve.
+It is not necessary to run every command recommended by the compiler.

 Follow instructions in backend repository to run Django backend